xoceanmodel/xroms/README.md

 ### Create environment if needed

 As a first step, you can create an environment for this package with conda if you want.
 If you do this, you'll need to git clone the package first as below.
+Note that `mamba` and `conda` can be used interchangably, but `mamba` is faster for installation.

-    conda create --name XROMS python=3.8 --file requirements.txt
+    mamba create --name XROMS --file requirements.txt

 ### Install `xroms`